Anne Dudley is a musician, composer, arranger and producer. Her work crosses the pop and classical worlds in a unique way.

 She scored Stephen Fry’s acclaimed debut feature “Bright Young Things”.
 In December 2007 the Old Vic production of Cinderella, adapted by Stephen Fry, included songs and incidental music composed by Anne.
 The show was a sell out for its entire run and may be revived very soon.

 Her score for the BBC drama “The Key” was nominated for an Ivor Novello award as was her music for "Trial and Retribution".
-She also scored Black Book (directed by Paul Verhoeven) and "The Walker" directed by Paul Schrader.
+Both series one and two of "Poldark" were nominated for a BAFTA.

 Anne produced and arranged Alison Moyet’s hit album entitled “Voice” a collection of evocative and atmospheric standards.